gseals/React-Face-Detect/README.md

 ## Description

 * This application utilizes the Clarifai API to detect a face within a photo and then frame that photo in a white box.
-Version 1 is limited to 1 face per photo.
+Version 1 is limited to 1 face detected per photo.

 ## Screenshots